rapid7/insightconnect-plugins/plugins/rapid7_insightvm_cloud/help.md

     ],
     "total_vulnerabilities": 27,
     "unique_identifiers": []
+  },
+  "vulnerabilities": []
 }
-}
 ```

 #### Get Scan

-Get the status of a scan
+This action is used to get the status of a scan.

 ##### Input